Art Deco Tour

 What is Art Deco?

-The Art Deco movement is often wrongly assumed to be be a deliberate style to oppose the earlier Art Nouveau era (c1890 to 1914) when in actual fact it was rather a more stylistic continuation with ideas or “Style Moderne” originating in France.
+The Art Deco movement is often wrongly assumed to be a deliberate style to oppose the earlier Art Nouveau era (c1890 to 1914) when in actual fact it was rather a more stylistic continuation with ideas or “Style Moderne” originating in France.
 There were lots of influences affecting building design, furniture and glass.
-Smooth lines and curves representing luxury and glamour and new materials such as chrome or even plastic were used along the more exuberant ebony and ivory.
+Smooth lines and curves representing luxury and glamour and new materials such as chrome or even plastic were used along with the more exuberant ebony and ivory.

 Art Deco in Liverpool

 Liverpool City region contains an eclectic mix of designs from the era especially the 1930’s and architects particularly Herbert J Rowse used the post Howard Carter Tutankhamun discovery of 1922 to reflect Egyptology alongside the new motoring and aviation pioneers with representations of Amy Johnson representing the God of Speed on the ventilation shaft for what was then the most modern and the world’s longest underwater road tunnel when it opened in 1934.

 There are many Art Deco buildings in the City Centre for example the Philharmonic Hall, the Lutyen’s Crypt*underneath the Catholic Cathedral, India Buildings and the former Martins Bank and we have combined these and others to create a brilliant half day walking tour with our knowledgeable Art Deco Guide.